 There is no known cause for multiple sclerosis (MS), but new research suggests that genetics could increase the risk of developing the disease.

-Multiple sclerosis (MS) is a disease that can cause a range of problems with common body functions, such as blurred vision, balance issues, slurred speech, and problems with muscle control and coordination.
+MS is a disease that can cause a range of problems with common body functions, such as blurred vision, balance issues, slurred speech and problems with muscle control and coordination.
 But just as unnerving is the unpredictable “waiting game” for many people who fear they might inherit the disease.

 Diagnosing MS can be complicated because the symptoms are vague or mimic other conditions.
 Likewise, the cause of the disease is unknown, but according to the National Multiple Sclerosis Society, several factors are suspected: